robert-tan/1010/README.md

-# 1010! with Self-Playing AIs
+# 1010! with Self-Playing AI
 The popular mobile game 1010! complete with several variants of AI implementations that will play the game by itself.
 Currently includes Minimax and Monte Carlo Tree Search.
 Future variations may include implementations utilizing concurrency, temporal difference via Q-learning, neural networks (dl4j)...etc.
 Below, I have detailed the included AIs and game implementations:

 ## Included AI Implementations